s-c-p/request-to-icici-uhrjksb493/publish.md

    * scored 8.5 bands in IELTS Academic
    * completed several projects with namesake team support

- * I may have potential
+ * I have potential, and I keep trying

    * got scholarship in programming language design in 2022
    * got several scholarships (but couldn't join any) from several schools for AI and ML